SOCEC Positions

 SOCEC strongly supports the revitalization efforts of the Village at Laguna Hills which could create more than 8,000 jobs in retail, entertainment, construction and other areas.
 The project would also generate approximately $22 million in park fees to update community parks in the city.

-SoCal Greenprint Initiative
+Letter Regarding Clarifications to SoCal Greenprint Initiative

 SOCEC signed onto a coalition of business, industry and community organizations requesting clarification to ensure that the SoCal Greenprint is appropriately crafted and that we have a viable tool that can truly support our business, development and labor partners in their efforts to strengthen the Southern California region for all of its inhabitants.